General Program Information

 Each of these programs has its own eligibility rules, but you may apply for any (or all) of these programs at one time using the same application.

 How do I apply?

-From any computer with an internet connection at:
+- The quickest way is from any computer with an internet connection at:

-At one of the Department of Children and Families community partners.
+- At one of the Department of Children and Families community partners.
 A listing of community partners can be found online at:

 How long will it take to complete an application?

 On average, it takes about 30 minutes for most of our customers to complete the on-line application.
 This is the quickest way to apply.
 Once you finish filling out the application, you may submit it to DCF automatically by using our e-signature option.

 It may take up to 30 days to process your application (longer if you need a disability determination).
 If you sign up for email notification in your MyACCESS Account you will receive an email alert when we post a notice in your account.
 If you did not sign up for email notification we will send your notices by mail.